 Feed a crowd of hungry pelicans

 The Entrance is is home to several of the best beaches in the area, including Shelly and Bateau Bay beaches.
-Once you've finished exploring the sandy bluffs and long stretches of sand, head to Pelican Plaza, where, every day at 3.30pm, a large crowd of hungry pelicans assembles to eat whole fresh fish, in a tradition that's more than 20 years old.
+Once you've finished exploring the sandy bluffs and long stretches of sand, head to Pelican Plaza, where, every day at 3.30pm, a large crowd of hungry pelicans assembles to eat whole fresh fish in a tradition that's more than 20 years old.
 It started when staff at the local fish shop began feeding scraps to birds at the end of each day.
-Today, Pelican Plaza – a specially built section of popular public outdoor area, Memorial Park – is a well-loved spot where visitors and locals get close to these unusual-looking Australian birds.
-The Entrance is just over half an hour's drive north from Bells at Killcare and Bouddi National Park.
+Today, Pelican Plaza – a specially built section of Memorial Park – is a well-loved spot where visitors and locals get close to these unusual-looking Australian birds.
+The Entrance is just over half an hour drive north from Bells at Killcare and Bouddi National Park.

 Relax at Pretty Beach House

-A five minutes walk from the shores of Broken Bay – where the Hawkesbury River meets the Tasman Sea – is the exclusive, six-star guesthouse, Pretty Beach House.
-Among the gum trees of Bouddi National Park (five minutes down the road from Bells at Killcare), Pretty Beach House is considered by many to be Australian rural luxury at its best.
+A five-minute walk from the shores of Broken Bay – where the Hawkesbury River meets the Tasman Sea – is the exclusive, six-star guesthouse, Pretty Beach House.
+Among the gum trees of Bouddi National Park, Pretty Beach House is considered by many to be Australian rural luxury at its best.
 Like the nearby Bells at Killcare, the menus at Pretty Beach House are overseen by celebrity chef Stefano Manfredi.
 Guests have the option of arriving by seaplane on a beautiful scenic flight direct from Sydney, flying past Sydney Harbour and many of the city's beaches and islands before landing almost directly out the front of the boutique hotel itself, in the calm waters of Broken Bay.

 Make your trip happen